Code-Institute-Submissions/what_film/README.md

 <p>Creating my own account needs to be striaght forward and quick.</p>
 </li>
 <li>
-<p>Finding the movie of my choice needs to easy to find and navigate too.</p>
+<p>Finding the movie of my choice needs to be easy to find and navigate too.</p>
 </li>
 <li>
 <p>I want to be able to share my thoughts on the movies I watch and compare with what others think.</p>